 How Vacuum Dryers Work

+Traditional dryers use two main driving forces to remove moisture: elevated temperatures and stripping gasses to saturate and remove vapors.
+Adding vacuum as a third force to the process greatly increases the overall efficiency of a dryer.
 A vacuum system lowers the pressure inside a large drying vessel.
-As the pressure within the vessel lowers to the vapor pressure of the liquid, the moisture will vaporize.
+As the pressure within the vessel lowers to the vapor pressure of the liquid, the moisture will vaporize, leaving a dry product.
 Heaters installed on the vacuum dryer increase the temperature of the vessel.
 This increase in temperature coupled with the decrease in pressure allows for very high evaporation rates to occur.
 Once in vapor form, the vacuum system removes the moisture from the dryer.
-A heat exchanger then condenses the water for storage or transportation, if desired.
+Depending on the customer’s desires, a heat exchanger condenses and a receiver tank collects the solvent.

 Wintek has extensive experience in the vacuum drying industry and works closely with many of the dryer manufacturers.
+Our process vacuum systems are custom-built to cater to any application that requires vacuum.
 Generally, Wintek recommends liquid ring vacuum systems for dryer applications because they are more rugged and can handle liquid and solid process carryover better than other types of vacuum pumps.
 While most dryers use filtration to prevent their solid product from leaving the vessel, the filter does not capture everything.
 Wintek’s process vacuum systems are ideal in these scenarios.
 Liquid ring vacuum pumps still operate if small amount of process carryover are present.
 However, in the case the dryer does not use filtration, Wintek provides systems with knockout pot filtration vessels in the system package to protect the system from process carryover.